sidestream-tech/sky-star-guard/README.md

 # StarGuard module

-A module for the Sky Protocol that enables permissionless execution of Star Spells in a separate transaction after they were whitelisted by the core spell.
+A module for the Sky Protocol that enables permissionless execution of Star Spells in a separate transaction after they were "whitelisted" by the core spell.

 ## Overview